 Please click here for the abstract submission guideline!

-Registration fee: The registration fee for the precourse includes continuing education credit, a continental breakfast, and break.
-The fee for the institute includes continuing education credit, the 3-full-day program, 4th Annual GWish Platinum Dinner, a continental breakfast each morning, and morning and afternoon breaks.
+Registration fee: The fee for the institute includes 24 continuing education credit, the 3-full-day program, 4th Annual GWish Platinum Dinner, a continental breakfast each morning, and morning and afternoon breaks.
 We will be offering discounted registration fees for (1) three colleagues or more (2) an early bird discount.

 Precourse class (Monday July 10th, 8am-12pm): The precourse class describes the interprofessional spiritual care model upon which the institute is based.
 This class is interactive and highly rate each year.
 It is recommended that people who have not attended the summer institute before attend the precourse session.
 The 3-day spirituality and health summer institute will start Monday Juy 10th afternoon, and will end on Thursday July 13th at noon.